 How Adidas Makes Shoes

 What is the process used to make Adidas Shoes?
 Most Adidas shoes are made by cold cement construction.
-Cold cement is the modern updated style of shoe construction and is the opposite of the classic high heat vulcanized shoe construction as found in Vans and Converse shoes.
+Cold cement is the modern updated style of shoe construction.
+It is the opposite of the classic, high heat, vulcanized shoe construction found in Vans and Converse shoes.

 Every Adidas shoe from the Samba to the New Adidas Ultra Boost is made by the cold cement process.
 This is how Adidas makes all of its performance athletic shoes.